Understanding Consciousness as an Information System

 Prologue: I am not an expert on consciousness.
 No one can truly define consciousness until we know its entire structure and function.
 However, since you asked, I will try to present a broader definition of it as a partly automated and partly self-learning knowledge or information system, considering its states, functions, potencies and abilities.
 I hope it will make sense to you.

 We know and understand what consciousness is because we experience it and are aware of the state of being conscious and aware.
-However, if anyone (like you) asks what it is or what it means, we will have a lot of trouble explaining it or defining it, taking into account its features, uses and functions.
-Our language is not equipped to adequately understand it or define it or explain it to others.
+However, if anyone (like you) asks what it is or what it means, we will have a lot of trouble explaining it or defining it, taking into account its features, uses, and functions.
+Our language is not equipped to adequately understand it, define it, or explain it to others.

 However, despite these problems, we may still arrive at a working definition of consciousness, which may not cover all its aspects, but which may be good enough to make sense.
 It is what we are going to attempt in this discussion.
-The definition which I am going to present here covers all types of consciousness, not just human consciousness, including artificial consciousness which will gradually emerge from the current research and technological progress in robotics, artificial intelligence, and in studying the consciousness which is found in humans and some animals.
+The definition that I am going to present here covers all types of consciousness, not just human consciousness, including artificial consciousness, which will gradually emerge from the current research and technological progress in robotics, artificial intelligence, and in studying the consciousness that is found in humans and some animals.

 States and types of consciousness

-Consciousness has three fundamental states, the conscious, the semi-conscious or the subconscious and the unconscious states.
-They are also known as wakeful, dream and deep-sleep states.
+Consciousness has four fundamental states: the conscious, the semi-conscious, the subconscious, and the unconscious states.
+They are also known as wakeful, dream, sleep, and deep-sleep states.
 Each of them is important for the integrity, wellbeing and functionality of consciousness.
-The conscious state is fluid, dynamic and unstable and passes through many transient states of being, having, doing, wanting, desiring, feeling, sensing, experiencing, discerning, remembering, creating, revealing, concealing, leading, misleading, reacting, interacting, and so on.
+The conscious state is fluid, dynamic, and unstable, and passes through many transient states of being, having, doing, wanting, desiring, feeling, sensing, experiencing, discerning, remembering, creating, revealing, concealing, leading, misleading, reacting, interacting, and so on.

-In the other states, consciousness may remain fully or partially inactive, restful, dormant, subconscious or unconscious where self-awareness and self-control are weak or withdrawn.
-Each of them serves a different function in human beings and contributes to the synergy and totality of consciousness.
+In the other states, consciousness may remain fully or partially inactive, restful, dormant, subconscious, or unconscious, where self-awareness and self-control are weak or withdrawn.
+Each of them serves a different function in human beings and contributes to the unity, integrity, and totality of consciousness.

 Some people equate consciousness with self-awareness.
 However, consciousness cannot be self-awareness only.
-Self-awareness may be a function of consciousness or represent a part of it but not all of it.
-For example, we cannot say that those who suffer from amnesia or temporary loss of memory or sanity or self-identity are not conscious at all.
+Self-awareness may be a function of consciousness or represent a part of it, but not all of it.
+For example, we cannot say that those who suffer from amnesia or temporary loss of memory, sanity, or self-identity are not conscious at all.

 Similarly, when a person is unconscious or deeply asleep, it does not mean that he has no consciousness.
 It only means that self-awareness is at rest, while consciousness is partly active and partly inactive or restful.
 Some animals lack self-awareness.
 However, they act as if they have self-awareness and defend themselves against threats or act in their self-interest.

-It is because Nature builds in them pre-programmed and instinctual self-defensive mechanisms which help them mechanically respond to external stimuli.
-Maybe our self-awareness is also an inbuilt mechanism only, except that it is highly evolved, more perfected and fully functional.
+It is because Nature builds pre-programmed and instinctual self-defensive mechanisms in these entities, which help them mechanically respond to external stimuli.
+Maybe our self-awareness is also an inbuilt mechanism, except that it is highly evolved, more perfected, and fully functional.

-According to another classification consciousness is also divided into natural, artificial and synthetic types.
-The first one is found in humans and several advanced animal species such as primates, dolphins, etc. Artificial intelligence is created in computer systems and mechanical and robotic devices to automate several functions or processes or routines.
+According to another classification, consciousness is also divided into natural, artificial, and synthetic types.
+The first one is found in humans and several advanced animal species, such as primates, dolphins, etc. Artificial intelligence is created in computer systems and mechanical and robotic devices to automate several functions, processes, or routines.
 Synthetic consciousness is that which is partly natural and partly artificial.

 Functional and structural aspects

-1. For consciousness to exist there must be a mechanism, within the consciousness or apart from it, to collect, analyze, and store the information which is present in it, in a manner which can be processed and retrieved when needed.
+1. For consciousness to exist, there must be a mechanism, within the consciousness or apart from it, to collect, analyze, and store the information that is present in it, in a manner that can be processed and retrieved when needed.

 2. The knowledge which forms the basis and acts as the driving force of consciousness may be internal or external and temporary or permanent.

-6. The mechanism, which makes use of the information or knowledge which is present in it may be self-aware or unaware, but must be capable of using it as and when needed.
+6. The mechanism that makes use of the information or knowledge that is present in it may be self-aware or unaware, but must be capable of using it as and when needed.

 9. It must be subject to an internal chain of command starting with itself at the top and an external chain of command for control and checks.

-It is not necessary that consciousness exists only in living beings.
-Lower organisms, plants and even inanimate objects or the universe itself may possess some of form consciousness, which is presently beyond our reach.
+Consciousness doesn't need to exist in living beings alone.
+Semi-animated organisms, plants, and even inanimate objects, and may be the universe itself, may possess some form of consciousness, which is presently beyond our reach.
 Theories supporting it are found in various religious and philosophical systems.
-Since you asked me not to interpret consciousness from a religious or spiritual stand point, I am not going into it.
-I have written another article on the subject and will publish it soon.
+Since you asked me not to interpret consciousness from a religious or spiritual standpoint, I am not going into that subject.
+I have written another article about it and will publish it soon.

 Translate the Page